jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

 Do you think today's politics is healthy?
-Most people know politics as ranting and raving, endless half-truths, and comical memes, all of which serve to already held beliefs.
-If today's political climate is toxic, this books feels your pain.
-It's geared to the moderate middle who want the communication between persons about the direction of our society to be more about rational problem-solving instead of extremist mudslinging.

-Solving your pain is what this book is all about.
+In its highest form, politics is a discussion abour what's the best direction our society should take.
+Individuals give their opinions, offer their perspective, and exchange ideas.
+Should our society invest in a new dock or a new road?
+Should we go to war with an enemy or compromise and make peace?
+Should we welcome newcomers or shoo them away?
+Politics is like a nervous system directing resources to cure the pain society feels.

+But, politics isn't always so rational.

+Cells in the human body are constantly fighting over resources and we, the people who make up the "body politic" of society, are quite similar.
+If you only think of politics as the daily experience of ranting, half-truths, and memes, it's because we are arguing for resources, and people don't want to be left out.

+The purpose of a political philosophy is to create a shared vision among society.
+Only when the body politics works together can we create a healthy ecosystem where anyone can better themselves.
+The lesson of this new political philosophy is we think ideological arguments determine what's good or bad politics, but in fact its evolution that decides.

+So, while the the polar bear is doomed to suffer pain for many more years, this book is about solving your pain to ease humanity's evolution.

 To fight pain we humans develop things.
 We try to change our "genes" so to speak.
 We change government policies to direct our resources in better ways.
 We invent tools to solve our problems with lasting solutions.
 And, we learn new ideas to expand our minds.

-Like all species, whatever we develop, we do it to solve our pain.
+Whatever we develop, we do it to solve our pain.

 Martial arts is a great example.